-The COVID-19 pandemic has affected every area of our community and economy.
+Compounding the long-standing problem, the COVID-19 pandemic has affected every area of our community and economy.
 Throughout the pandemic, Central Union Mission has been a critical frontline responder providing food and other services to families impacted economically, as well as a safe haven for men who found themselves homeless.